History of Economic Thought & Philosophy

-Recently, I broadened my research to include France in two different ways.
-First by focusing on Georges Bataille's economic imagination.
-Second in the framework of a team project dedicated to the Economic Discipline and Expertise under Vichy (EDEV), in collaboration with Nicolas Brisset.
+After that, I broadened my research to include France in two different ways: first, by focusing on Georges Bataille's economic imagination; second, in the framework of a project dedicated to the Economic Discipline and Expertise under Vichy (EDEV), in collaboration with Nicolas Brisset.
 I started working on these two axes during a visiting fellow at the University of Cambridge, from October 2018 to January 2020, and am currently developing them.

 Updated | July 2020